 If you are thinking about taking your own life, there are only two things you need to know.
 First, if you choose life, time will pass, things will change and you will be happy again some day.
 Only you can make that choice and only you can make your dreams come true.
 As long as there is life, anything is possible.
 Be courageous and live.
 Take each day and find a reason that makes it was worth living.
 That reason could be simply to feel the breeze against your face, it could be the chance to read another chapter in a good book, or it could be sitting down and eating your favorite dessert.
-Simple every day things that are only possible if you chose life.
+Simple every day things that are only possible if you choose life.
 The second thing is that if you are taking your life to get revenge on someone, you won’t be around to enjoy that revenge.
 It is a much better revenge to survive and thrive in spite of those who have hurt you.

 If you have lost someone who has chosen to end his or her pain in this way, then I want you to know it’s not your fault.
 Sometimes the pain is so overwhelming in a person’s mind that once they decide to end their life, they feel peace for the very first time.
 If you know someone who is thinking about suicide, spare nothing in trying to stop them.
 But if in the end they do take their own life, you need to know that it was their choice.
 Their death does not mean they didn’t live.
 Don’t be afraid to speak their names and to talk about their lives.
 They were and are loved; they lived and loved.
 They should be remembered and live in your memories.
 Don’t bury your memories with them.
 Healing can only come through sharing with others and with the acceptance that you cannot control another person’s actions.
-But you can choose how to live the rest of your life and your choice can affect and help others.
+But you can choose how to live the rest of your life and your choice can effect and help others.
 That’s what I did.

 http://www.theresadodaro.com Author of The Tin Box Trilogy